Best iPhone 2021: We looked at all 7 models Apple sells to decide which is best

 |Nov.
 2020

 You might find that carriers and third-party sellers offer older models, like the iPhone X. To complicate matters, some iPhones have two cameras, others three and still others four (including the front-facing selfie camera).
 Then there's the fact that nearly all current iPhones have Face ID, but one model -- the iPhone SE -- soldiers on with Touch ID.
-Having a lot of options isn't bad, but it can feel overwhelming.
+Having a lot of options isn't bad, but it can feel overwhelming to select a model when purchasing a new iPhone.

 To help you figure out which is the best iPhone for you, we thoroughly reviewed and tested each one on this list, from their batteries to camera performance.

-But if you're looking for other options outside of Apple's offerings, read our guide to help find the best phone for your needs and take a look at our tips on how to buy a new phone.
+But if you're looking for other smartphone options outside of Apple's offerings, read our guide to help find the best phone for your needs and take a look at our tips on how to buy a new smartphone.

 What do you miss for not going Pro?
 You don't get a dedicated telephoto camera, the ability to shoot Apple ProRaw photos or the lovely matte finish back and glossy stainless steel sides.
 Instead you get a glossy finish back and matte aluminum sides.
 If you choose to get an iPhone 12 and can afford to pay $50 more, I recommend upgrading from 64GB of storage to 128GB.